 Immigration and Visa Information

-national in the United States of America depend on the type of visa held, it is
+national in the United States of America depend on the type of visa held.
+Therefore, is

-important to ensure that you obtain the appropriate visa.
+important to ensure that international graduate students obtain the appropriate visa.

 Obtaining a Visa